Voluntary nausea every two weeks?

 A liquid therapist?

 Anecdotally, ayahuasca has been credited with helping people “straighten out their lives” through profound insights, the lifting of addictions, and new-found perspectives gained under its intoxicating effects.
 Its shamanic devotees often personify the beverage as “Mother Ayahuasca,” and speak of “her” as someone with insights, goals, and a “tough love” attitude toward her human users.

-Dr. Draulio Barros de Araujo, professor at the Brain Institute at the Federal University of Rio Grande do Norte (Brazil), wondered: If you stripped away the standard ceremonial setting, how ayahuasca would affect first-time users?
+Dr. Draulio Barros de Araujo, a professor at the Brain Institute at the Federal University of Rio Grande do Norte (Brazil), wondered: If you stripped away the standard ceremonial setting, how ayahuasca would affect first-time users?
 What does the drink itself do, outside its traditional context?